Hali57/my_repo/README.md

 # my_repo
- contains a asic portfolio page written as per week one html assignment
+ contains a basic portfolio page written as per week one html assignment